 While many of these questions persist as kids grow, oftentimes, new ones arise.
 Every age group uses and understands technology in different ways.
 What particular issues should parents of a six-year-old be concerned about, and how do they differ from those of a twelve-year-old?

 A major cause of social stress for children and teenagers is the Fear Of Missing Out, or FOMO.
 Will the sad feeling of not getting invited to the birthday party be made worse by scrolling through the group selfies from the party on Instagram.
 How do we avoid this, and how do we deal with it if it arises?
-Kids talk about how to manage Exclusion in the Instagram Age in this post.
+Kids talk about how to manage Exclusion in the Instagram Age.

 Getting Your Child a Phone?